The mountains are calling and I must go. ~John Muir

 Right after Delta topped our cake....and we were heading to catch our hotel shuttle, we heard someone yell, "Chris..
 Cassie!"
 We turned around and who did we see?.. but Joseph, Lucas and Anna!
 The siblings we met coming down on the ESTA two weeks ago!
 They just so happened to be at the airport, at the same time, at the same location!
 We laughed so hard!
 Some weird coincidences man!
 We were happy to see they were all okay and enjoying their trip!
 You guys are great!
 All the best on your next adventure!

 Arrived in Reno without crashing the rental!
 After dropping off the car at the airport we headed inside to see if it was possible to purchase tickets to fly home.
-We went to the Delta Kiosk and two of the most accommodating employees helped us.
+We went to the Delta Kiosk and three of the most accommodating employees helped us.
 And when I mean accommodating, I really mean it!
 They were more than happy to help us get tickets and find the best 'bang for our buck'.
 They were both fairly new so they had to call someone to assist them.
 After purchasing our tickets and us saying our goodbyes the one employee asked what hotel we would be staying at.
 We said that we didn't have a place yet.
 Well... she called us back over and booked us a room at the Grand Sierra Resort and Casino... fully paid for it AND gave us meal voucher tickets!
 Ummm unreal!
 I cried.
 Definitely the cherry on top and best end to our trip!!
 The room came to $378!
 I am forever humbled and grateful to receive such an act of kindness.